kjem514/Attribute-Alignment-Code/README.md

 # Attribute-Alignment-Code
 This repository holds code which can be used to calculate attribute alignment, which models the coexistence of attributes within lower-level components of a complex multilevel system.

-To use Python code calculating 2-attribute alignment, first download Anaconda Navigator, which is free (https://www.anaconda.com/products/distribution)
+**To use Python code calculating 2-attribute alignment**, first download Anaconda Navigator, which is free (https://www.anaconda.com/products/distribution)
-Then, open Jupyter Notebook
-Upload your data in .csv form and the "2 Attribute Alignment Code 3-6-23.ipynb" file from this repository.
+Then, open Jupyter Notebook.
+Then, upload your data in .csv form (one team member per row) and the "2 Attribute Alignment Code 3-6-23.ipynb" file from this repository.

-**To download a file from Github: Click on the file you wish to download from GitHub to open the individual file.
-From there, right click the Raw button at the top of the file, select Save Link As… , choose the location on your computer where you want to save the file, and select Save.**
+To download a file from Github: Click on the file you wish to download from GitHub to open the individual file.
+From there, right click the Raw button at the top of the file, select Save Link As… , choose the location on your computer where you want to save the file, and select Save.

 Then, fill in your variable names where indicated, specifically
   1. Fill in the name of your data set, including ".csv" after "DATA_FILE ="
   2. Fill in "base_column" and "comparison_columns" with you attributes of interest.
   3. Set distance_type = 2 to calculate the Euclidean distance between attribute vectors.
 Set distance_type = 'cosine' to calculate the cosine of the angle between vectors.
 These methods are described in detail in Emich et al., 2022, ORM.

-To use the Python code, which calculates all 3+ alignment types at once, follow the previous steps, but instead download the "Python Attribute Alignment Code - Github - 3-6-23.ipynb" file from this repository and upload it to Jupyter Notebook.
+**To use the Python code, which calculates all 3+ alignment types at once**, follow the previous steps, but instead download the "Python Attribute Alignment Code - Github - 3-6-23.ipynb" file from this repository and upload it to Jupyter Notebook.
 Then, fill in the variable names of interest from your file where indicated, specifically
   1. Add the name you use to separate your teams where "Overall GroupID" appears.
 This is the variable that will divide members into team 1, team 2, etc.
   2. Add a dependent variable where "DV" appears